Dope Sick

 Dope Sick is the debut solo studio album by Canadian rapper Madchild.
-It was released on August 28, 2012 via Battle Axe/Suburban Noize Records.
+It was released on August 28, 2012 via Battle Axe Records and Suburban Noize Records.
 Production was handled by Aspect, C-Lance, Rob The Viking, Chin Injeti, Evidence, Matt Brevner and 2oolman.
 It features guest appearances from Bishop Lamont, D-Sisive, Dilated Peoples, Dutch Robinson, Matt Brevner, Phil da Agony, Prevail, Slaine, Sophia Danai and DJ Revolution.
 The album peaked at number three on the Canadian Albums Chart.
 The album was certified Gold in Canada as of 2019.
+The song "Dickhead" was certified Platinum in 2024.